joshua-seals/appstore-testing/README.md

 These published images can be found [here](https://hub.docker.com/r/helxplatform/appstore) and are tagged thusly:

 #### develop-branch
-- appstore:develop
+- appstore:`develop`
-- appstore:(short-commit-sha)
+- appstore:`(short-commit-sha)`
-- appstore:vX.X.X-prereleaseX 👈 Where the version is the expected next release version and prerelease number is the amount of commits on that version.
+- appstore:`vX.X.X-prerelease{X}` Prerelease version is the expected next release version based on current commits and the prerelease{X} number is the amount of commits on that version.
 #### master-branch
-- appstore:latest
+- appstore:`latest`
-- appstore:(short-commit-sha)
+- appstore:`(short-commit-sha)`
-- appstore:vX.X.X
+- appstore:`vX.X.X`

 ### Releases

-Releases are also automated following the semver specification ('major', 'minor','patch') for the project when merging `develop` branch to `master`.
+[Releases](https://github.com/helxplatform/appstore/releases) are also automated following the semver specification ('major', 'minor','patch') for the project when merging `develop` branch to `master`.

-A new tag solidifying the semver version of the new release is first generated, then a github release object will be created with release notes highlighting major, minor, patches along with contributors for each release.
+During a new release workflow, a new tag solidifying the semver version of the new release is first added to the master branch, then a github release object is created with release notes highlighting major, minor, patch changes and contributors for each release.

 The template for the release notes may be found [here](https://github.com/helxplatform/appstore/blob/develop/.github/release.yml)